How to find prime numbers in Python

 print(sieve_of_eratosthenes(30))--OUTPUT--[2, 3, 5, 7, 11, 13, 17, 19, 23, 29]

-• It iterates from 2 up to the square root of the limit.
-For each number i that's still considered prime, it marks all of its multiples as False, starting from i*i.
+• The algorithm iterates from 2 up to the square root of the limit.
+For each number i that is still considered prime, it marks all of its multiples as False.

-• Finally, a list comprehension scans the sieve and returns the indices of all remaining True values.
+• Finally, a list comprehension filters the sieve, collecting the indices of all values that remain True.

 Using the Miller-Rabin primality test